The Big Picture

 What can we expect to hear and see from the Museum over the next several years?

-Above all else, we will continue to run the Museum in its current location and provide the best experience possible for the hundreds of thousands of visitors we have per year.
+Above all else, we will continue to run the Museum in its current location and provide the high-quality experience the hundreds of thousands of visitors we have per year have come to expect.

 This all sounds great, but what are the chances it’s really going to happen?

 This is Wisconsin.
 When we all want to get something done, we figure out a way to do it.
-It’s not always easy, but we are confident that Wisconsin will embrace the vision for a new building and will support getting it done.
+It’s not always easy, but we are confident that Wisconsin will embrace the vision for a new Museum and come alongside us to see it through to completion.